Lesson: Time DilationPhysics

 Sample Question Videos

-An observer standing by the railroad tracks sees two bolts of lightning strike the ends of a -m-long train simultaneously, at the instant the middle of the train passes him at a speed of 50 m/s.
+An observer standing by the railroad tracks sees two bolts of lightning strike the ends of a train that is m long train simultaneously, at the instant the middle of the train passes him at a speed of 50 m/s.
 Find the time between the lightning strikes as measured by a passenger seated in the middle of the train.

 -mesons have a proper lifetime of s.
 What lifetime do -mesons have as measured by an observer moving relative to them at m/s?